jwong28/2018-GameOff/README.md

 # 2018-GameOff
 Our game for Itch.io's GameOff jam
+Created by Jefferson Wong, Simon He and our intern Eric Yin.